anishi1222/api-groovy/README.md

 # Groovy Script for API Platform

-Some samples are not recommended to use since it is much easier and safer to use policys than scripts.
+- Some samples are not recommended to use since it is much easier and safer to use policys than scripts.
+- As these are for sample use only, they contains non-performance-optimized and non-exception-handling codes.

 ## For APIPCS Groovy Policy
 ### Modify HTTP Header